The following information describes the branch's research programs and program areas.

 Topic areas for this research include:

-- Development of 3D-printed biodegradable scaffolds appropriate to the clinical problem
+- Developing and testing 3D-printed biodegradable scaffolds appropriate to specific clinical problems

 - Generating regulatory evidence for using bioprinted tissue constructs to treat gynecologic, obstetric, and pediatric diseases and disorders

 - Conducting small-scale safety and feasibility pilot clinical studies (e.g., first-in human studies)

 In 2021, the branch co-led the Advancing Bioprinting and Regenerative Medicine Solutions for Obstetric, Gynecologic, and Pediatric Applications Workshop, as well as a crowdsourcing effort to further expand discussions and knowledge in this area.Follow-up efforts, with a focus on bioprinting and regenerative medicine, are ongoing.
 Most recently, the branch released RFA-HD-23-004: Bioprinted Tissue Constructs for Obstetric, Gynecologic, and Pediatric Applications (R01 Clinical Trial Optional) to address these areas.

 Public-Private Partnership (PPP) to Support Pediatric Medical Device (PMD) Development and Commercialization